Learn

 Signs to slow down

-• A pop-up, text, email, or caller says your device is infected or locked.
+• A pop-up, text, email, or caller says your device is infected, locked, or tied to serious crimes.

-• You are told to call a number shown in the warning.
+• You are told to call a number shown in the warning, even though a real security pop-up will not ask you to call.

 • Someone asks you to install remote access software or share your screen.

-• They ask for payment, gift cards, crypto, or account login details to fix the problem.
+• They ask for payment, gift cards, crypto, gold, cash, or account login details to fix the problem.

 What to do next